Skip to main content

 Sufficient Representation

-A representation Z=f(X)Z = f(X) is sufficient for task YY if I(Z;Y)=I(X;Y)I(Z; Y) = I(X; Y), equivalently if YXZY \perp X \mid Z. A sufficient representation captures all task-relevant information and discards nothing useful.
+A representation Z=f(X)Z = f(X) is sufficient for task YY if and only if I(Z;Y)=I(X;Y)I(Z; Y) = I(X; Y), equivalently if YXZY \perp X \mid Z. A sufficient representation captures all task-relevant information and discards nothing useful.

 A sufficient representation is the ideal.
-In practice, you want a representation that is approximately sufficient for a family of downstream tasks, not just one.
+In practice, you want a representation that is approximately sufficient for a family of downstream tasks rather than a single target.
 This connects to the notion of a universal representation: one that is sufficient for many tasks simultaneously.

 Rate-distortion connection.
 Rate-distortion theory (Shannon, 1959) asks: what is the minimum number of bits needed to describe XX such that the reconstruction error is at most DD?
 The information bottleneck extends this by replacing reconstruction error with prediction error.
 The IB curve is a generalization of the rate-distortion curve from compression theory to supervised learning.